google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 Authorize.
 The Cloud Shell window will open at the bottom.

-Copy and paste the following highlighted line into the Cloud Shell terminal that you opened, then press **Enter**.
+Copy and paste the following highlighted line into the Cloud Shell that you opened, then press **Enter**.

 <input type="text" value="curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-2/create_vm.sh | bash" readonly
   id="myInputText1"